sanderslab/magellanmapper/docs/install.md

 ## Recommended: Install in a Conda environment

-Conda greatly simplifies installation by managing all supporting packages, such as Java and packages that would otherwise need to be compiled.
+Conda simplifies installation by managing all supporting packages such as Java and others that would otherwise need to be compiled.
 Conda's virtual environment also keeps these packages separate from other Python package installations that may be on your system.

-After downloading MagellanMapper, create a new Conda environment with all dependent packages using a provided script for your platform.
+After downloading MagellanMapper, create a new Conda environment with all dependent packages using a provided setup script below for your platform.

 **Mac, Linux**: